bernhardAxonIvy/doc/source/engine-guide/tool-reference/engine-cockpit/security.rst

 Users
 ^^^^^

 On this page you see all users per application.
-You can change the application over the tabs on the top of the view.
-The table shows you basic information about the user and if they have an open session.
+You can switch the application by clicking on the tabs at the top of the view.
+The table displays basic information about the users and if they have an open session.
 You can add a new users too.
 To do so, click on the :guilabel:`New` button and fill in the dialog.
-The name is required and needs to be unique.
+A user name is required and needs to be unique within an application.

-To get more information about a user or change some settings, you can click on one user to go to the :ref:`engine-cockpit-user-detail` view.
+A click on a user will display its :ref:`engine-cockpit-user-detail` view.

 .. figure:: /_images/engine-cockpit/engine-cockpit-users.png